Rachmad Hidayat

-Rachmad Hidayat (born 10 March 1992) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Liga 2 club Sumsel United.
+Rachmad Hidayat (born 10 March 1992) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Championship club PSMS Medan.

 Club career

 Early career

 Rachmad started his career in Putra Muda Soccer School in Medan, then, Rachmad moved to Medan United Academy.
 Finally he joined Pro Duta.

 Pelita Bandung Raya

 In 2015, he joined Pelita Bandung Raya with teammate from Pro Duta, Ghozali Siregar for 2015 Indonesia Super League season.

 Sriwijaya

 He signed a contract with Sriwijaya to play in 2017 Liga 1.
 Hidayat made his league debut on 17 April 2017 in a Sumatera's Derby match against Semen Padang, coming on as a substitute for Maldini Pali in the 46th minute.

 PSMS Medan

 He was signed a contract with another Sumatera club PSMS Medan to play in 2018 Liga 1.
 Hidayat made his league debut on 23 July 2018 in a match against PSM Makassar, he coming as a substitute for Abdul Aziz Lutfi Akbar in the injury time.
 On 3 August 2018, Hidayat scored his first goal for the club, scoring in a 3–1 lose over Bhayangkara in the Indonesian Liga 1.